TheScienceOfCode/thescienceofcode.github.io/content/post/sdl-vscode-c-cpp-debug.en.md

      C:\sdl2\bin
      ```

-     Select OK to save and re-open any program or console to use the updated PATH.
+     Select OK to save.
+Re-open any program or console to use the updated PATH.

      Test these commands on a terminal to check if everything went OK: